Hilliard, Cron lift Rockies past division-chasing Dodgers

 THIS & THAT

-Rockies infielder Brendan Rodgers hit a solo homer. … Cron is 7 for 10 with four doubles in this series against the Dodgers.
+Rockies infielder Brendan Rodgers hit a solo homer. … Cron is 7 for 10 with four doubles in this series against the Dodgers. … Márquez allowed five runs in four innings.
+“He got caught up in the moment of an impactful game and came out of his delivery,” Black explained.

 UP NEXT